Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Of course, in uptight traditional times, throughout the world, this has also been vilified as the basis of vice.
 In ancient Chinese history, the yin energy could be the source of naughty devilry partly because of that wild and free nature that it embodies.
 I’m going to go quickly though some of these.
 I have about ten bullet points here.

 It’s directed down toward the earth.
 The feminine is moved primarily by the emotions.
 The feminine looks for life and connection.
 The feminine draws others in through opening of the heart to beauty and love and appreciates the aesthetic.
 The feminine wants to fill up with energy and attention.
 The feminine desires to be noticed and praised.
 The feminine energy lives in a world of sensation, physical connection to nature.
-Feminine is addicted to ways of filling her emptiness, and this could be good or bad.
+The feminine is addicted to ways of filling her emptiness, and this could be obviously good or bad.
 The feminine wants to feel understood.
-The feminine hands onto everything and sometimes hangs on too long.
+The feminine hangs onto everything and sometimes hangs on too long.

 There’s a great illustration that Tony Robbins uses about purses versus wallets.
 This is the idea that women naturally fill up these huge purses full of all this stuff.
 When you look through the purse, there’s all these old receipts and old membership cards they haven’t used in years.
 Whereas men like to throw shit out when they’re in the masculine.
 Masculine men like to have the most thin wallet system possible.
 There’s always some guy in the room who doesn’t even carry a wallet.
 He just carries his card, like naked card and some cash.